Angels Costumes: Early years

 Morris Angel started his business in 1840 in the Seven Dials area of London, near Covent Garden, selling second-hand clothing and tailors' samples from Savile Row.
 Morris Angel's shop became popular with theatrical actors, who at that time had to purchase their own clothes and costumes for auditions and performances.
 It was a request from actors to hire rather than buy outfits for the duration of a performance that began the business model that remains in use by the company today.

 Morris Angel brought his son Daniel into the business in 1870, and seven years later, the family opened a shop at 119 Shaftesbury Avenue which still houses Angels Fancy Dress nearly 150 years later.

 Cinema and the Oscars

 With the advent of cinema, the Angel family made its second major diversification by supplying costumes to the new movie industry.
 Angels supplied its first Academy Award-winning costumes to Laurence Olivier's Hamlet in 1948.
 To date, 37 Best Costume Oscars have followed for work that the company has undertaken on major international films, including Star Wars, Titanic, Lawrence Of Arabia, The Great Gatsby, The Aviator, Memoirs of a Geisha and Marie Antoinette.

+Angels acquired Bermans & Nathans in 1992, moving the professional hire for film, TV and theatre to Camden.

 In 2015, Angels provided costumes to four of the five films nominated in this category: Mr. Turner, Into the Woods, Maleficent and The Grand Budapest Hotel, which won the Academy Award for Best Costume Design that year.